All Episodes

 I'd want to be approachable, though.

-Yeah, I got a daughter, she just turned one.
+Yeah, I got a daughter.

 So I haven't really done the parenting thing so much as I have done like the ass wiping and feeding thing.